Research shows some types are more successful entrepreneurs than others. Can you guess which ones?

 What Is The Myers–Briggs Type Indicator (MBTI)?

-The Myers-Briggs Type Indicator (MBTI) is an introspective questionnaire aimed at identifying how people perceive the world and make decisions.
+The Myers-Briggs Type Indicator (MBTI) is an introspective questionnaire aimed at identifying how people perceive the world and make decisions, often used to try and identify the most successful personality types in various fields.

 It is one of the most widely used personality tests in the world.
 Companies of all sizes and specialisations use it to access their future employees, weed out the ‘unworthy’, and spot the goldmine of an employee from afar.